Dmitriyrus99/custom-erpnext/ferum_custom/docs/business_processes/document_attachment_management.md

 - Many documents go through approval workflows outside the system.
 - For instance, a draft contract might be edited and then approved by the director before signing, or a work act might need signatures from the client.
 - Ferum Customizations doesn’t fully automate content editing or digital signatures (unless integrated with an e-sign service), but it tracks the status by the presence of attachments and status fields.
-- For example, a ServiceReport might have a field “Client Signed” or an attachment of the client-signed scan.
+- For example, a Timesheet might have a field “Client Signed” or an attachment of the client-signed scan.
 - The system relies on users uploading the final signed versions.

 - Approval steps (like the director approving a contract) are typically done via a combination of communication (perhaps the director gets notified to review the contract PDF attached to the project) and setting a status field or checkmark once approved.